petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/continuous-integration.md

 ## Using the Default Jenkinsfile

 Starting with CI service version `liferaycloud/jenkins:2.222.1-3.2.0`, a default Jenkinsfile is available when it is not overridden.
-The default Jenkinsfile is always available for use for projects [using version 4.x.x services](../reference/understanding-service-stack-versions.md).
+The default Jenkinsfile is always available for projects [using version 4.x.x services](../reference/understanding-service-stack-versions.md).

 The default Jenkinsfile encapsulates all the logic that was previously stored on the Jenkinsfile and moves it to a Jenkins plugin.
 This means that all bug fixes, security fixes, and improvements can be applied without requiring any CI configuration.

-Additionally, a powerful set of extension points are available to customize every step of the CI pipeline.
+Additionally, extension points are available to customize every step of the CI pipeline.

 ### Enable the Default Jenkinsfile

-If your project is already updated to [version 4.x.x](../reference/understanding-service-stack-versions.md), these steps are already complete.
-Otherwise, enable the default Jenkinsfile by performing the following steps in your project's repository:
+If your project is updated to [version 4.x.x](../reference/understanding-service-stack-versions.md), the default Jenkinsfile is already enabled.
+Otherwise, follow these steps in your project's repository:

 1. Update your CI service to version `liferaycloud/jenkins:2.222.1-3.2.0`.